 The Centurion Lounge LaGuardia website also has a sample food and drinks menu.

 The American Express Centurion lounges are not affiliated with any specific airline– they are for American Express card holders only.
-Other airports in the US with a Centurion lounge include Las Vegas, Dallas, Miami, Hong Kong, Houston, San Francisco, Philadelphia and Seattle (Seattle has a Studio rather than a full Centurion lounge).
-Lounges are planned for New York JFK, Denver and LAX sometime in 2019.
+Other airports in the US with a Centurion lounge include Charlotte, Dallas, Hong Kong, Houston, Las Vegas, Los Angeles, Miami, Philadelphia, Phoenix, San Francisco and Seattle.
+Lounges are planned for DEN, JFK, and LHR soon.

 Centurion lounges are complimentary for holders of Amex Platinum or Centurion cards and up to two (2) guests.
 The receptionist will ask to see your Amex card, ID and a boarding pass for same-day travel (either arriving OR departing).